bytewax/bytewax/docs/articles/getting-started/simple-example.md

 ### Split the line into words

-When our `file_input()` function is called, it will receive an entire line from our file.
+When our `input_builder()` function is called, it will receive an entire line from our file.
 In order to count the words in the file, we'll need to break that line up into individual words.

 Enter our `tokenize()` function, which uses a Python regular expression to split the line of input into a list of words: